sst/sst/www/docs/constructs/App.md

 _Type_ : `string`

 The stage the app is being deployed to.
-If this is not specified as the `--stage` option in the CLI, it'll default to the `stage` in your `sst.json`.
+If this is not specified as the `--stage` option in the CLI, it'll default to the stage configured during the initial run of the CLI.

 ### region